MuneebR-tech/AI-Testing-track-LLM-Basic-/README.md

-# Teqfork AI Testing Track Evaluation Framework
+# Teqfork Interns Final AI Testing Track Evaluation Framework

 This is a clean, robust, and interactive Python-based LLM testing and evaluation framework designed specifically to fulfill the requirements of the **Teqfork AI Testing Track**.
 It implements, executes, and evaluates the 7 mandatory LLM test scenarios and generates premium HTML and PDF submission-ready reports.